-One gallon per person/ day in unbreakable containers, avoid using containers that will decompose or break such as milk cartons or glass bottles.
-A normal active person needs to drink at least two quarts of water each day.
+One gallon per person/per day in unbreakable containers, avoid using containers that will decompose or break such as milk cartons or glass bottles.
+A normally active person needs to drink at least two quarts of water each day.
 Hot environments and intense physical activity can double that amount.
 Children, nursing mothers, and ill people will need more.

-- Do not forget to add additional water for mixing formula if you have children and for your pets.
-Rotate the drinking water each year. - Food preparation and sanitation require another two quarts (minimum) per person daily. - Purchased sealed bottled water for storage.
-It meets FDA guidelines for food and is not as vulnerable to temperature changes as unsealed water.
+- Don't forget to add additional water for mixing formula if you have children and for your pets.
+Rotate the drinking water each year. - Food preparation and sanitation require another two quarts (minimum) per person daily. - Purchased bottled water that has been sealed is best for storage.
+It meets FDA guidelines for food and is not as vulnerable to temperature changes as unsealed water

 Tip: Purchase water this year and use it for drinking next year.
 This allows for rotation on an annual basis and keeps the water fresh.
-Yes, water can go bad!
+Yes water can go bad!